 This species specificy is thus focused on the recognisability of these reproductive organs.
-Species are thus identified in the basis of these organs.
+Species are primarily identified on the basis of these organs.
 This process is currently simplified by using interactive CD-ROMs (Fig. 676 and Fig. 677).

-This insight into the constitution of the soils, climatic conditions and growth possibilities gives urban architects a feeling of the genius loci.
+Knowledge of species gives insight into the constitution of the soils, climatic conditions and growth possibilities.
+It is probably an important basis to give urban architects a feeling of the genius loci.